Unsupervised risk factor identification across cancer types and data modalities via explainable artificial intelligence: Methods

 All research in our study was carried out retrospectively with the publicly available data and in compliance with the Declaration of Helsinki.

-\subsection{Patient Characteristics and Data Preprocessing}
+\subsection{Patient characteristics and data preprocessing}

 For model training and validation on clinical tabular data, we retrieved \ac{mm} laboratory patient data from the CoMMpass study (NCT01454297) database version IA21.
-For MM disease kinetics modeling, we adopted the parameter selection from our previous work\supercite{ferle_predicting_2025}, which identified key biomarkers based on their clinical relevance: \ac{hb} (anemia prevalence), \ac{ca} (bone metabolism and hypercalcemia), \ac{cr} (renal complications), \ac{wbc} (treatment-related leukopenia and infection risk), MM-specific disease markers (\ac{mpr}, \ac{sfl}), and prognostic indicators (\ac{ldh}, \ac{alb}, \ac{b2m}).
+For \ac{mm} disease kinetics modeling, we adopted the parameter selection from our previous work\supercite{ferle_predicting_2025}, which identified key biomarkers based on their clinical relevance: \ac{hb} (anemia prevalence), \ac{ca} (bone metabolism and hypercalcemia), \ac{cr} (renal complications), \ac{wbc} (treatment-related leukopenia and infection risk), MM-specific disease markers (\ac{mpr}, \ac{sfl}), and prognostic indicators (\ac{ldh}, \ac{alb}, \ac{b2m}).
 Furthermore, we have chosen these parameters because they represent standard laboratory measurements in MM care and are therefore easily accessible in routine clinical practice.
+To assess model performance we employed a 5-fold cross validation scheme, where we trained the model on 80\% of patients and evaluated its performance on the remaining 20\% unseen patients across five different partitions of the data.
 The only patients excluded were those for which no survival documentation was available, which left 998 patients in total, resulting to 799 patients for model training and 199 patients for validation in each of the five cross validation folds respectively.
 Missing values for lab values where imputed using the mean value of each respective parameter.
 Importantly, imputation parameters were derived from the training data exclusively to avoid bias in the evaluation of model performance.
 All laboratory parameters were subject to a feature-wise standard normalization (mean = 0, standard deviation = 1).
 Likewise, normalization parameters were derived from the training data exclusively to avoid bias.
 Table \ref{tab:mm_patient_characteristics} conveys an overview of the relevant patient characteristics.